Democrat unveils, then shelves, articles of impeachment against Trump

-WASHINGTON — A Democratic congressman took to the House floor Wednesday to unveil articles of impeachment against President Donald Trump, but ultimately allowed the measure to be shelved indefinitely in order to avoid forcing his Democratic colleagues to take a potentially difficult vote.
+WASHINGTON — A Democratic congressman took to the House floor on Wednesday to unveil articles of impeachment against President Donald Trump, but allowed the measure to be shelved to avoid forcing his Democratic colleagues to take a potentially difficult vote.

-Sporting an American flag tie, Rep. Al Green, D-Texas, excoriated the president in front of his fellow lawmakers.
+Sporting an American flag tie, Rep. Al Green of Texas excoriated the president in front of his fellow lawmakers.

 Related: From Impeach to Wait And See, Democrats Dance Around the ‘I-Word’